Storytelling and Musical Programs

 Make a walking beat with your feet, sing a wordless tune, sigh as if the world depended on it, listen deep and dream.
 A participatory song by Shoshana.

-Stories interspersed with familiar tunes and action song everyone can join in…
+Stories interspersed with familiar tunes and action songs everyone can join in…

-Margaret Read MacDonald Stories: This generous retired librarian is a fantastic resource for fun tales like “Little Bear’s Walk,” “The Squeaky Door” and “Monkeys in the Rain.”
+Margaret Read MacDonald Stories: This prolific childrens’ author & accomplished storyteller provides fun, often musical tales like “Little Crab’s Magic Eyes, “Little Bear’s Walk,” “The Squeaky Door” and “Monkeys in the Rain.”

 Robert Munsch Stories: Classic Munsch tales, including Roar, Mud Puddle, Mortimer and the Paper Bag Princess, continue to enthrall young listeners.